 I argue systems thinking can be the catalyst for exponential improvements in policing and the wider public sector.
 An understanding of variation and the application of evidence-based decision making, within an organizational climate that fosters trust and devolved responsibility holds the key to improved service delivery, efficiency and effectiveness.
 I contend that all numerical targets are arbitrary and prone to causing dysfunctional behaviour, but argue for relevant and proportionate performance measurement within a systems context.
-I am considered to be a subject matter expert in my field.

 My blog is a light-hearted look at how systems principles relate to policing and everyday life.
 I hope you find it interesting, entertaining and maybe even useful…